 Fannie Mae holds, in its capacity as trustee, the mortgages sold to Fannie Mae by a lender or lenders in a trust comprising the pool and issues MBS that are backed by those mortgages.
 All mortgage loans related to a pool represent a separate trust and issuance of MBS.
 For each issuance of MBS, there will be an issue supplement to the Trust Agreement.

 The Trust Agreement and any issue supplement are entered into by Fannie Mae in its corporate capacity (as Issuer, Master Servicer and Guarantor) and as Trustee.
 The trust agreement is posted at Single Family Master Trust Agreement.
 Issue supplements are available to investors in related pools upon request from the Fixed-Income Investor Helpline; see E-1-03, List of Contacts.

-The 2016 Single-Family Master Trust Agreement is effective for all fixed-rate and adjustable-rate mortgage loans in pools delivered to Fannie Mae, and Pooled from Portfolio loans included in pools, for all MBS issued on or after June 1, 2016.
+The Amended and Restated 2016 Single-Family Master Trust Agreement is effective for all fixed-rate and adjustable-rate mortgage loans in pools delivered to Fannie Mae, and Pooled from Portfolio loans included in pools, for all MBS issued on or after June 1, 2016.

 The lender must pay Fannie Mae a guaranty fee remittance each month as compensation for the lender’s right to participate in the MBS program.
 The guaranty fee is ultimately a corporate responsibility of the servicer and is not a function of the pool cash flows; therefore, it must be paid even if there is no pool collection activity.

 The guaranty fee remittance rate for MBS mortgages varies depending on: